pijushbarik/pijushbarik.github.io/posts/homelab-0-getting-started.md

 #### Docker

 We will containerise all of our services with Docker.
-It will be easier to manage them instead of installing everything on the host.

 Let's install Docker

 ```sh
 sudo apt update